 Update Your TP.com Threshold and Zones to Match Your 80/20 Threshold and Zones

-Enter your 80/20 thresholds and change both the names and values of the zones for each intensity metric you will be using in your plan (Heart Rate, Power, and Speed/Pace), including the Default intensity fields.
+Enter your 80/20 thresholds and change both the names and values of the zones for each intensity metric you will be using in your plan (heart rate, power, and speed/pace), including the default intensity fields.
 Technically, you only have to modify the intensity types you will actually use.
-For example, if you have a Run Pace structured workout plan, you don’t have to modify the Heart Rate fields.
-However, modifying the zones for all intensity metrics is recommended, as you may find it useful to monitor other 80/20 intensity metrics later on.
+For example, if you have a Run Pace structured workout plan, you don’t have to modify the heart rate fields.
+However, modifying the zones for all intensity metrics is recommended, as this gives you the flexibility to use other metrics later on.

 For example, if your threshold run pace is 8:00 per mile, the top end of your Zone 3 is 8:00.
 In this case, it is recommended that you set the top end of your Zone 3 to 7:59.
 But you’re not done yet.
 To complete the adjustment, you must also make the bottom end of your Zone Y one second faster so that it doesn’t overlap with Zone 3.
 In this example, you will need to change the bottom end of your Zone Y from 7:59 to 7:58.